MichaelSasser/matrix-python.github.io/content/blog/2021-10-01-hello-world/index.md

 ---
 title: "Hello World 👋"
 description: "Introducing our new documentation websites."
-lead: "Welcome to the community page for the Python Community."
+lead: "Welcome to the Python Community on Matrix website.
+As hobbyists and developers, we know how useful documentations are.
+When we joined the Matrix network, we felt a bit lost too.
+With this website, we try to help newcomers to get started."
 date: 2021-10-01T09:19:42+01:00
 lastmod: 2021-10-01T09:19:42+01:00
 draft: false